 Graph Generating Dependencies (GGDs)~\cite{Shimomura2020} is a class of dependencies proposed for property graphs that can express that for every homomorphic match of a source graph pattern, there should exist a homomorphic match of a (possibly) different target graph pattern.
 Informally, GGDs can express constraints between two (possibly) different graph patterns and the similarity of the properties of its nodes and edges (see formal definition in \Cref{sec:preliminaries}).
-GGDs introduce a new expressive power needed to capture constraints that enforce the existence of a node, edge, or a new graph pattern and give information about correlated graph patterns.
-The expressive power of GGDs is needed in property graphs since relationships are first-class citizens in this data model and correlation of different graph patterns can naturally arise.

-GGDs can fully capture tuple-generating dependencies (tgds) compared to previously proposed dependencies for property graph, e.g. Graph Functional Dependencies (GFDs) and Graph Entity Dependencies (GEDs)~\cite{Fan2019}, that generalize equality-generating dependencies and, cannot express a GGD.
-Other novelties of GGDs include~\cite{Shimomura2020,Shimomura2022}: (i) can express constraints on edge attributes (not considered in GFDs and GEDs) and, (2) can express constraints on node and edge attributes according to their similarity.
+GGDs can fully capture tuple-generating dependencies (tgds) and can enforce the existence of a node, edge, or graph pattern compared to previously proposed dependencies for property graph, e.g., Graph Entity Dependencies (GEDs)~\cite{Fan2019} and Graph Differential Dependencies (GDDs)~\cite{Kwashie2019}, that generalize equality-generating dependencies that mean, enforce equality (or similarity in case of the GDDs) on the property values of a graph pattern.

-The expressive power of GGDs gives deep information about correlations of different graph patterns and their properties.
-Consider the GGDs in \autoref{fig:exampleGGDIntro} in the context of a publication network.